Real-time animation for any creature that turns your game into a movie, reduces pipeline load and production cost

 Bring avatars to life, get the most realistic solving solutions for the next generation of Training and Simulation environments

-WebAnimate, The FREE retargeting, posing and animation toolset used by high-end studios now in the browser
+WebAnimate, the retargeting, posing and animation toolset used by high-end studios now in the browser

 IKinema Delivers Quality for Wrath of the Titans